suleymanozkeskin/API_Transformer/README.md

 Add your openAI api key to `.env`

-_warning!_ By default wolverine uses gpt-3.5-turbo.
+_warning!_ This bot uses gpt-3.5-turbo by default.
 If you wish to change it to gpt-4, simply change the variable `DEFAULT_MODEL` in `.env` to `gpt-4`
+important: gpt-4 has higher costs per request compared to gpt-3.5-turbo.
+Either way, you will need to add a payment method in your openAI account to utilize this bot.

 ## Example Usage